kitagry/gcp-telemetry-mcp/README.md

 For issues and questions:
 - Create an issue in the GitHub repository
-- Check Google Cloud Logging documentation for API-specific questions
+- Check Google Cloud Logging documentation for logging-specific questions
+- Check Google Cloud Monitoring documentation for monitoring-specific questions